Tural-Kazimov/Tural-Kazimov/README.md

 ### Hi there! 👋

 ## About me in 30 seconds

+My name is ** Tural Kazimov**!
+I am a student studying **Computer Science** with a focus on **Data Analytics**.
+I strive to create useful and interesting projects in the field of Data Science and data analysis.

 [Education]:
  - Bachelor's degree : Azerbaijan State Oil and Industry University - [ASOIU](https://asoiu.edu.az) <img src="https://asoiu.edu.az/upload/news/891593aa5331c0a07d8b7a7e7b1a95f7.png" width="30" height="10"> (2022 - 2026)